luckicode/cse15l-lab-reports-wi24/lab1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
-In this example I provide we switch the directoy from the home directory to lecture1.
+In this example I provide, we switch the directoy from the home directory to lecture1.
 We can see that this actually happens by running the `pwd` command after `cd lecture1` as it shows the current directory we are in being `lecture1`